 And three-quarters of a century later, we will do it again, only this time the orcs are not not-Nazis, they are not-terrorists, or not-bill collectors, or not-bullies.
 It doesn’t matter what the dragon is or isn’t, what matters is that we vicariously practice how to approach the dragon.

 A Mile In His Shoes

 Every story I read, every story I write, is an exploration of options.
 What might I do if I had to commit a crime to save a life?
 What if I were maimed and falsely accused of evil by those I wished to work alongside?
 What if I really, furiously hated a man, wished to hurt him as brutally as possible, and he was untouchable?
-(All explored in Shard & Shield.)
+(All explored in my future release Shard & Shield.)

 Of course, those people aren’t me.
 And very often they act in ways I couldn’t, or wouldn’t.
 But observing their actions gives me insight into my own, allows me to test what I believe and why.
 And observing them in an unfamiliar setting with unfamiliar challenges means I have enough distance and perspective to see accurately.

 And where I can’t gain options, I can gain empathy.
 I have a loving nuclear family made of pure awesome.
 I have a number of friends and acquaintances who are estranged from their families, even to the point of changing their names and avoiding public photos lest they be discovered.
 I have never lived that kind of distress — but I know a story of a young man sold into slavery by his family, who feared to see them again and reopen the hurt.
 And I know a story of an orphan adopted by a dark wizard who taught the boy to long for and fear a father.
 And reading, and experiencing, I can know a little.

 And I know another story in which a boy once sold into slavery later turned and rescued his family in crisis, rejoining them years later and forgiving them.
 And I know hope.

 G. K. Chesterton wrote on this in his essay “The Red Angel”: